E-ComProcessing/opencart-ecp-plugin/README.md

 1. Copy the files to the root folder of your OpenCart installation
 2. Login inside the Admin Panel
-3. Navigate to `Extensions -> Payments` and Enable one of the following: “eMerchantPay Direct” or “eMerchantPay Checkout”
+3. Navigate to `Extensions -> Payments` and Enable one of the following: “E-ComProcessing Direct” or “E-ComProcessing Checkout”
 4. Set the login credentials (Username, Password, Token) and adjust the configuration to your needs.
 5. You're now ready to process payments through our gateway.